Lacy Baby Blanket Crochet Pattern

 More Crochet Baby Blanket Patterns

-If you are looking for crochet blankets without any large gaps, check out some of my other free crochet baby blanket patterns (or keep scrolling down for the instructions for this blanket).
+If you are looking for more crochet blankets, check out some of my other free crochet baby blanket patterns (or keep scrolling down for the instructions for this blanket).

 Free Easy Lacy Baby Blanket Crochet Pattern